netj/3x/docs/tutorial/README.md

 #### 4.2.
 Chart Results

-The Chart tab in 3X's GUI visualizes in chart form the data shown as a table in the Results tab.
+The Chart tab in <span class="sans-serif">3X</span>'s GUI visualizes in chart form the data shown as a table in the Results tab.

 ![This log-scale chart shows how sorting time increases differently as we grow the size of input for each sorting algorithms.](sorting-algos.plain.png)